Fengithub/symLMF-PPI/README.md

 # symLMF-PPI
 Predicting large-scale protein-protein interactions using symmetric logistic matrix factorization
-Fen Pei1, Qingya Shi1, 2, Haotian Zhang1, Ivet Bahar1
+Fen Pei1,2, Qingya Shi1, 3, Haotian Zhang1, Ivet Bahar1
 1. Department of Computational and Systems Biology, School of Medicine, University of Pittsburgh, PA, 15213, USA
+2. Drug Discovery Institute University of Pittsburgh, PA, 15213, USA
-2. School of Medicine, Tsinghua University, Beijing, 100084, China
+3. School of Medicine, Tsinghua University, Beijing, 100084, China

+This work is submitted to the Journal of Chemical Information and Modeling
 ============================================

 This project uses the following dependencies: